 Author: Dr Matthew Burnell

-We have recently come across decisions made by Regional Managers within the Department of Mineral Resources (“DMR”) in terms of sections 24P (Financial provision for remediation of environmental damage) and 28 (Duty of Care) of the National Environmental Management Act (“NEMA”).
+We have recently come across decisions made by Regional Managers within South Africa’s Department of Mineral Resources (“DMR”) in terms of sections 24P (Financial provision for remediation of environmental damage) and 28 (Duty of Care) of the National Environmental Management Act (“NEMA”).
 The Regional Manager does not have the requisite authority to make decisions in terms of these sections and, as a result, any such decisions are unlawful and can be challenged and overturned or (in certain instances) revoked.

 Section 24P – Financial provision for remediation of environmental damage